 Also famous in the park is the Roque de Agando.

 Hermigua is in our opinion the best place to stay as it is near the Garajonay and it is set in a beautiful valley that is also a hiking path which leads to the park.
 We stayed at Los Telares.

 A basalt columns cliff.
 These columns are formed by fracturing quenched lava during the solidification process.
 They are generally vertical.
 Reminds organ pipes, that’s why its name.
 It is one of the most important of its kind in Spain along with Castellfollit de la Roca in Girona or Rapadura on Tenerife island.
 It can only be seen from the sea.
 The boats are taken on the beaches of Valle Gran Rey and Playa de Santiago, cost between 35 and 40 € and takes around 3 hours.

 The same companies that offer trips to the organs usually offer dolphins and whale watching tours also for 35 € approximately.

 La Gomera is not known for its beaches compared to other Canary Islands, since although beautiful, they are mostly rocky coves of black volcanic sand.
 In some walls have been built to form seminatural pools for bathing.
 For those interested, the main are in Hermigua (highlighted by the pillars of a large abandoned load crane), Vallehermoso and Valle Gran Rey.

 It is a whistled language in La Gomera, developed and used for hundreds of years to communicate over long distances.
 Included in the list of Intangible Cultural Heritage of Unesco.
 Close to disappear in the twenty-first century because of mobile phones, it’s currently studied in Canary schools.
 You can attend demonstrations at some restaurants.
-For more information visit the Tourist Office of San Sebastián de La Gomera or Valle Gran Rey.
+For more information visit the Tourist Office in San Sebastián de La Gomera or Valle Gran Rey.

 Continues in La Gomera, PRACTICAL INFORMATION